turbulenz/webgl_benchmark/README.rst

 .. image:: https://github.com/turbulenz/webgl_benchmark/raw/master/docs/readme/online.png

-The online benchmark is targeted at end-users who are interested in getting an overview of how their machine would fair using the benchmark.
+The online benchmark is targeted at end-users who are interested in getting an overview of how their machine would fare using the benchmark.
 The purpose is to provide a simple to use tool allowing them to try the benchmark without needing to download and configure any software.
 Due to security and privacy restriction of browsers, the online version is only be able to gather a subset of information about the test browser and platform.
 This information is derived from the `User Agent <http://en.wikipedia.org/wiki/User_agent>`_ string and contains information such as:

 - Browser version (e.g 27.0.1453.116)
 - OS (e.g. Windows NT 6.1; WOW64)

 The User Agent string also provides other information such as layout engine and information that can be used to help derive whether the machine is suspected to be a mobile, tablet or laptop/desktop.
 User Agent spoofing is common and hence the accuracy of the information cannot be guaranteed.
-With the help of browser detection libraries and additional information can be used to make a "good estimate".
+With the help of browser detection libraries and User Agent information can be used to make a "good estimate".

-For the purpose of ensuring content on the web is platform/hardware agnostic it is common practice to seperate the interface to a feature from the software/hardware that implements it.
-In the case of WebGL, only limited information is provided about the render that implements the standard.
+For the purpose of ensuring that content on the web is platform/hardware agnostic it is common practice to separate the interface to a feature from the software/hardware that implements it.
+In the case of WebGL, only limited information is provided about the renderer that implements the standard.
 For example it is possible to detect that the WebGL context is WebGL version 1.0 based on OpenGL ES 2.0, but little information about how this is delivered to the user.
 This should stop content relying on implementation specific behavior.
 Some browsers also expose a WebGL extension called WEBGL_DEBUG_RENDERER_INFO, which it can be used to derive more detailed information about the render including vendor and the underlying hardware it is running on.
-For example on certain Windows machines it is possible to identify that the WebGL implementation is provided by the `ANGLE project <https://code.google.com/p/angleproject/>`_ which is using DirectX 9.
+For example on certain Windows machines it is possible to identify that the WebGL implementation is provided by the `ANGLE project <https://code.google.com/p/angleproject/>`_ running on top of Direct X.

 In the case of Polycraft.gl the platform and renderer information available is only used to inform the user what the configuration of the hardware was when the benchmark was run.
 It is not used to influence the behavior of the benchmark with the exception of detecting whether the user will be able to run the benchmark e.g. Is WebGL available to the browser?
 Are the required graphical capabilities available?